DataONEorg/admin_cn_profiling/README.md

 These scripts make use of Async-Profiler: https://github.com/jvm-profiling-tools/async-profiler

 On the system to be profiled, follow the kernel config flag setting steps described in async-profiler.
+Note that this does not work on the VMs running at UCSB because of the shared kernel virtualization in use there.

 Then setup the profiler:

 ```
 mkdir ~/profiling